 At this stage, each category will be awarded a certificate and prize money in $USD.
 Additional prizes may be awarded depending on sponsorship level reached.

 Short-films must be between 1 – 30 minutes in duration, including opening title and closing credits.
 Suggested length is around 8 minutes.

-Feature-length films need to be as least 60 minutes, but no longer than 2.5 hours, including opening title and closing credits.
+Feature-length films are at least 31 minutes, but no longer than 2.5 hours, including opening title and closing credits.

 FURTHER INFO / INQUIRIES

 Post: PO Box 3, ROSANNA, 3084 (VIC) Australia